Frequently

 No. In a description of the physical nature of matter, everything

-in physics can be described in a space having a width, a depth, and a
+in physics can be described in a space having a width, a depth,

 height.
 Nothing more is necessary.
-Of course, such a description can be
+Of course, such a description

 different later.
-A new three-dimensional description might be necessary
+A new three-dimensional description might be

 after a given time interval.
 That description can also vary as a

 function of temperature and various other parameters.
-It exists no
+It exists

 physical